 5.0/5.0 stars – based on 22 reviews

-, making us one of the top law firms in Orange County.
+, he is among the best of the best in Orange County.

 - You can contact us today to speak with an honest and aggressive lawyer from Sarieh Law Offices.

-, making us one of the top law firms in Orange County.
+, he is among the best of the best in Orange County.

 Child support can be a very contentious topic for parents.
 In fact, money is a frequent a point of friction.
 But a child support order can be essential for ensuring your child’s quality of life.

-At Sarieh Law Offices, you’ll work with an experienced family law specialist who is certified by the State Bar of California and can help you work through your child support issue.
+At Sarieh Law Offices, you’ll be paired with an experienced family law specialist, certified by the State Bar of California and can provide assistance through your child support issue.

-Our elite team of Orange County family law attorneys can help you get child support for the first time or we can help you amend an existing child support agreement.
+We have an elite team of Orange County family law attorneys that can help you get child support for the first time or we can help you amend an existing child support agreement.
 We can also assist with child custody issues, divorce, separations, adoptions and other family law matters.

-If you need help with an issue related to child support, lawyers with Sarieh Law Offices are here to assist.
-For a confidential, no-cost case evaluation, call (714) 542-6200.
+If you need help with an issue related to child support, lawyers with Sarieh Law Offices are eager to assist.
+For a no-cost and confidential case evaluation, give us a call (714) 542-6200.

-Common Questions and Concerns About Child Support Laws in California
+Common Concerns and Questions About Child Support Laws in California

 Child support laws are rather complex, and many parents have never gone through the process of a divorce or separation, so they have no idea what to expect when it comes to issues such as child support.
 Others have never been married, but it is still possible to seek child support from your child’s parent.
-Our legal team has compiled information on some of the most common questions and concerns that we address with our clients.
+Our legal team has compiled information on some of the most frequent concerns and questions that we address with our clients.